ChristianKleineidam/logging_to_logcat/README.md

 ## Usage

-After adding the package it's easy to instruct Logger to send it's logging data to Androids Logcat:
+After adding the package it's easy to instruct Logger to send it's logging data to Android's Logcat:

 ```dart
 import 'package:logger_to_logcat/logger_to_logcat.dart';